juji-io/datalevin/benchmarks/write-bench/README.md

 In general, Datalevin's transaction speed is more stable and less sensitive to batch size variations.
-Particularly, the throughput of Async transaction hovers around 15k to 40k per second regardless the batch sizes on the same hardware.
+Particularly, the throughput of Async transaction hovers around 15k to 40k per second regardless the batch sizes.
 SQLite is very good at batch transaction, but individual transaction fails short.

 It should be mentioned that for bulk loading of large amount of data,  Datalevin has the option to use `init-db` and `fill-db` functions.
-For example, took 5.6 seconds to load this data set using `init-db` and \fill-db``, only slightly slower the fastest SQLite 3.2 seconds at batch size 10000.
+For example, it took 5.3 seconds to load this data set using `init-db` and `fill-db`.

 Note that Datalevin build index at data load time so it is maintenance free, whereas SQLite does not build index at transaction time so users have to manage